surahman/FTeX/pkg/rest/handlers/README.md

 #### Register

+Register a new user account.

 _Request:_ All fields are required.
-_Response:_ A valid JWT will be returned as an authorization response.

 ```json
 {
   "email": "string",